 There is an increased risk of Legionnaire’s Disease when buildings have been out of use, or not running at full capacity.
 This is because water systems may become stagnant when not in use, increasing the risk of legionella within water supplies.
 Many public and office buildings have been closed during the COVID-19 crisis, making legionella a legitimate concern as lockdown restrictions are eased.

-The Health and Safety Executive have published advice on the risk of Legionella in buildings which are closed or running with reduced occupancy during the COVID-19 crisis.
-This can be found on the Royal Environmental Health Institute of Scotland (REHIS) website.
+The HSE have published advice on the risk of Legionella in buildings which are closed or running with reduced occupancy during the COVID-19 crisis on the Royal Environmental Health Institute of Scotland (REHIS) website.

 Building owners or operators should undertake a health and safety check of buildings, and deep cleaning prior to reopening where necessary, to mitigate risks.
 More information can be found on the HSE website.